tedneward/Research/content/languages/fsharp.md

 [Cloud](https://fsharp.org/guides/cloud/): Cloud and SOA are places where F# has made some strong plays.

 [Web](https://fsharp.org/guides/web): There's a collection of different web frameworks for F#.
 Some are more recent than others.
+* [Fable](https://fable.io/): A compiler powered by Babel designed to make F# a first-class citizen of the JavaScript ecosystem.
+See [The Elmish Book](https://zaid-ajaj.github.io/the-elmish-book/#/) for a practical guide on using Fable.

 [Mobile](https://fsharp.org/guides/mobile-apps): Most of this centers around Xamarin; lots of the links on the F#.org site are old (2013-era).